 Can I raise the handlebars on my Trek bike?

 Certainly!
 Elevating the handlebars on your Trek bike is feasible.
 Begin by locating the stem bolts on the stem connecting the handlebars to the bike’s fork.
-After loosening these bolts, adjust the height of the handlebars to your preference.
+After loosening these bolts, adjust the handlebar’s height to your preference.
 Ensure they are aligned parallel to the ground and centered with the bike frame.
 Once adjusted, securely tighten the stem bolts.
 This simple adjustment can significantly enhance your riding comfort and control on your Trek bike.

 How do I make my bike handlebars higher?